Lazy66/Lazy66/README.md

 ### Hi there 👋

+🔭 I’m currently working on a simple "Song Scroller" to follow text and chords while you're playng your instrument.

+📫 How to reach me: nazario.nonni@gmail.com

+🌱 I’m currently learning # Symfony vue.js and git

 <!--
 **Lazy66/Lazy66** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.